Support Services

 Heart Tattoo Society

-There are no restrictions on who can receive food from the DTES Meals program, and the meals are available to the entire community.
-Utensils are provided, and the meals are served outside and delivered to those in need.
 The dates and locations of the meals may vary, so it is recommended to check the calendar for details.
 The DTES Meals program is a nonprofit society that operates in collaboration with Smoke Signals and the Overdose Prevention Society.
 Overdose Prevention Society BBQ Mondays 99 West Pender Street 3:30 pm to 6 pm Holiday meals include: Christmas, Valentine's, Easter, Canada Day, Thanksgiving and Remembrance Day.
 Smoke Signals BBQ Thursdays 161 East Cordova Street 2:30 pm to 4:30 pm Holiday meals include: Truth and Reconciliation Day Physical address: 41 East Hastings Street, 604-679-4019 |

 Potluck Cafe Society